Week 1, Term 3 2025

 Tuesday 5th August - Orientation Night from 6 pm - 7.30 pm

-- We are hosting an open night for families considering Maeroa as their choice for 2026.
+- We are hosting an Open Night for families considering Maeroa as their choice for 2026.

-- You don’t need an appointment; just make your way to the auditorium by 6 p.m., and students will be out to guide you.
+- You don’t need an appointment; make your way to the auditorium by 6 p.m., and students will be out to guide you.

 - We discuss various options, and classrooms are available.